-The budget committee (Mayor, Chief Administrative Officer and the Director of Finance) met with Senior Management and staff on preliminary budget estimates between October and November 2022 and initial potential 11.36% tax rate increases to a 9.4% tax rate increase (1st draft) and further reduced the budget to a 5.1% tax rate increase (2nd draft).
-Council approved motions reduced the budget further to achieve a 3.0% tax rate increase for the final draft.
+The budget committee is comprised of the Mayor, Chief Administrative Officer and the Director of Finance.
+Management and senior staff submitted preliminary budget estimates that would have resulted in an 11.36% tax rate increases which was reduced by the budget committee to a 9.4% tax rate increase (1st draft) for information and discussion.
+Management and staff have further reduced the draft budget to a 5.1% tax rate increase (2nd draft) for approval or direction of Council.